How can you get your spending under control?

 Keep two things in mind:

-1. You are in debt because you spent more than you earned.
-2. You can only get out of debt by spending less than you earn, while paying back what you borrowed or owe.
+- You can only get out of debt by spending less than you earn, while paying back what you borrowed or owe.

 There are no shortcuts.